The Growing Role of Europe in Asia: Connecting the Atlantic and the Indo-Pacific

 Dr. Scott W. HAROLD

-Scott W. Harold is a senior political scientist at the RAND Corporation, and an affiliate faculty member at the Pardee RAND Graduate School.
+Scott W. Harold was a senior political scientist at the RAND Corporation until 2022, and an affiliate faculty member at the Pardee RAND Graduate School.
 He specializes in the foreign and defense policies of China, Japan, North and South Korea, and Taiwan.

-For questions about the event, or to modify an existing registration, contact Francisco Walter at firstname.lastname@example.org
+For questions about the event, contact Francisco Walter at firstname.lastname@example.org